taherrin92/Pewlett-Hackard-Analysis/README.md

 ## Overview
 - Management wanted two reports describing the company's upcoming retiring employees for a mentorship-eligibility proposal.
-  -For the first report, we created three different retirement titles tables.
+  - For the first report, we created three different retirement titles tables.
 We inner joined the titles and employee tables on the employee number and filtered the birth dates within the retirement range.
 The second table only contained unique employee numbers to show where which department they were retiring from.
 The third totaled up the number the employees about to retire from each department.
   - The second report inner joined three tables, listing unique employee numbers of candidates for the mentorship-eligibility program who are expected to retire in the next ten years.

 ## Results